viniciusmorgado/simplex-method-calculator/README.md

 # Simplex Method Calculator
 Simplex method calculator build with Windows Forms and .NET Framework for classes in linear programming and operational research.

+### Introduction to Simplex algorithm

+Simplex method is a mathematical optimization method for solving a different range of perfomance and optimization problems using maximization and minimization to find the optima point a linear calculation.

 ## Startup interface

 <img src="https://github.com/viniciusmorgado/simplex-method-calculator/blob/renameOfficial/SimplexMethod/Resources/Interface-Screenshot-2020-12-06%20175142.png"></img>